History is for Everyone

 Pittsburgh in the Revolutionary War was not a battlefield in any conventional sense.
 No major engagement between Continental and British regulars took place at the Forks of the Ohio.
 What happened there was something more sustained and in some respects more consequential: for eight years, Fort Pitt served as the linchpin of the entire American western strategy, the supply base from which Continental forces reached into the Ohio Valley, and the one fixed point that kept the western frontier from collapsing entirely.

 The geography explains everything.
 Where the Allegheny River comes down from the northeast and the Monongahela comes up from the southwest, they meet to form the Ohio, which flows nearly a thousand miles to the Mississippi.
 Whoever controlled that confluence controlled the practical gateway to the interior of a continent.
 The French had understood this in 1754, which is why they built Fort Duquesne on the exact spot.
 The British understood it when General Forbes destroyed Fort Duquesne in 1758 and immediately built a larger fort on the same ground and named it for William Pitt.
+Constructed as the second largest British fort on the colonial frontier, Fort Pitt measured about 18 acres.
+It was a classic star-shaped fort with 5 bastions projecting at the corners.
+Fort Pitt was constructed from 1759 until its completion in 1761, and the massive military complex was key to the British control of the western frontier and its waterways, repelling attacks by natives in 1763 during Pontiac's War.
 The Americans understood it when they took over the fort in 1775 and turned it into the westernmost anchor of the Continental supply system.
+During the American Revolutionary War, Fort Pitt served as the American headquarters for the western theater of the war, while British forces garrisoned Fort Detroit at the present-day location of Detroit, Michigan.

 Historical image of Pittsburgh